JYGC/NBody/README.md

 This is a simple gravity simulator using OpenGL (FreeGLUT)

 DEPENDENCIES:
--FreeGLUT
+- FreeGLUT
--clang (gcc does not work)
+- clang (gcc does not work)
--gmake
+- gmake

 SUPPORTED OPERATING SYSTEMS:
 - OpenBSD